Net-Mist/smart-sketch/README.md

 # GAN-Sketcher

-This is a fork from https://github.com/noyoshi/smart-sketch
+This project is based on nvidia SPADE which is a GAN generating photo realistic images from drawings.

-Which is also a fork/based on https://github.com/NVlabs/SPADE
+This is a fork from https://github.com/noyoshi/smart-sketch Which is also a fork/based on https://github.com/NVlabs/SPADE

 The web-server code has been reworked and cleaned up and the frontend is improved and reimplemented in Vue.js.